A Weekend in Alpbachtal, Austria: The Prettiest Valley You Ever Did See!

 Once ready, they slide the cake off the cylinder and then fill the rings with cream and a berry sauce.

-Visiting the Kaiserhaus Gasthof, where you can watch Pruegeltorte demonstrations.
+Visiting the Kaiserhaus Gasthof where you can watch Pruegeltorte demonstrations in the Alps of Austria in Tyrol

 But that’s not the only reason to visit Kaiserhaus Gasthof.
 It turns out this was a favourite vacation spot for Emperor Franz Josef and his wife the famed Empress Sissi.
 They stayed at this farmhouse on their Tyrolean escapes and you can even visit the bedroom where they slept.